OFFICIAL BACKYARD BASH RULES

 *See 'Scoring Zones' document for detailed information

-3.2 - Hitting the ball over the sideline boundaries on the full results in one run for the batting team.
+3.2 - Hitting the ball over the sideline boundaries on the full in the one run zone results in one run for the batting team.
 The batsmen must then switch ends.

 3.3 - Hitting the ball into the 'Goodtime Zone' results in two runs to the batting team.
 Two runs will be awarded if any part of the ball touches or goes over the line indicating the zone.